mito-ds/mito/CLA.md

 # Contributor License Agreement

 Thank you for your interest in contributing to Mito.
-This page describes the established guidelines for contributions of code, patches and artwork to Mito.
+This page describes the established guidelines for contributions of code, patches, documentation, notebooks, and artwork to Mito.

 In order to clarify the intellectual property license granted with contributions from any person or entity, Mito must have a Contributor License Agreement (CLA) on file that has been signed by each Contributor, indicating agreement to certain license terms.
 This license is not only for the protection of the contributors themselves, but also for the protection of the project and its users; it does not change your rights to use your own Contributions for any other purpose.